 Partial Differential Equations (PDEs) are at the heart of many scientific advances.
 The behaviour of every material object in nature, with time scales ranging from picoseconds to millennia and length scales ranging from sub-atomic to astronomical, can be modelled by deterministic and stochastic PDEs or by equations with similar features.

-In years 2-4 you will conduct research towards your DPhil thesis.
-In this you will be aided by study groups with students having similar interests, collaborative workshops, seminars, student seminars, spring retreats, and summer schools, interacting with other cohorts through these and undertaking other training activities.
+In years two to four you will conduct research towards your DPhil thesis.
+In this you will be aided by study groups, collaborative workshops, seminars, student seminars and conferences.
 You will also broaden your knowledge through further courses and skills training.

-The CDT has 15 international academic and 4 non-academic partners, and is associated with several Oxford colleges.
-It is expected that there will be opportunities for our DPhil students to visit some of the academic partners and a limited number of internships will be available with some of the non-academic partners.
+The CDT has fifteen international academic and four non-academic partners.
+It is expected that there will be opportunities for CDT students to visit some of the academic partners and a limited number of internships will be available with some of the non-academic partners.

 Funding is provided by EPSRC and the University of Oxford.
 UK and EU candidates are eligible for full-fee studentships.
-In addition, UK candidates and up to 2 EU candidates are eligible for an annual stipend.
-Some funding is available for overseas candidates, including the possibility of a Clarendon Award for 4 years covering fees and an annual stipend.
+In addition, UK candidates and up to three EU candidates are eligible for an annual stipend.
+Funding is available for overseas candidates, including the possibility of a Clarendon Award for four years covering fees and an annual stipend.

 Applicants are normally expected to be predicted or have achieved a first-class undergraduate degree as a minimum in mathematics or a related numerate discipline.
-A previous master’s degree is not required.
-The requirement for a first class degree with honours can be alternatively demonstrated by a strong degree at master’s level.
+A previous master’s degree is not required, though the requirement for a first class degree with honours can be alternatively demonstrated by a strong degree at master’s level.